setula3142/Can-AI-make-Minecraft-from-Scratch-/README.md

-# Can-AI-make-Minecraft-from-Scratch-
+# Can AI make Minecraft from Scratch?
-WIP, used Claude and ChatGPT.
+WIP, using Claude and ChatGPT.